 Of course, our Airbnb rentals are higher-priced because we are short-term visitors.
-But there’s no question from what I’ve seen: comfortable, modern housing is seriously affordable in Malaysia.
+But there’s no question from what I’ve seen: comfortable, modern housing is seriously affordable for expats in Malaysia.

-The views from our Airbnb rentals in Malaysia, from left to right: Gambier Heights, Penang; Tanjung Bungah, Penang; Kuala Lumpur; Malacca City.
+The views from some of our Airbnb rentals in Malaysia, from left to right: Gambier Heights, Penang; Tanjung Bungah, Penang; Kuala Lumpur; Malacca City.